dburian/transformer_document_embedding/log/hparam_logging.md

 3. To generate the hparam config we had to know two things:
     - hparams and their types
     - metric names
-Hparams and their types could be infered from YAML file, while metric names could be infered from experiments' logs (interpreting all scalars as metric names) after all experiments have finished.
+Hparams and their types could be inferred from YAML file, while metric names could be inferred from experiments' logs (interpreting all scalars as metric names) after all experiments have finished.
 4. To have the metrics in the hparam tuning directory structure, the scalars were copied (while changing their names) to a single event file under the